Vineet15/react-native-ecom-app/README.md

 # react-native-ecom-app

-*Expo base react-native E-Commerce template
+Expo base react-native E-Commerce template
-*In this app implementation of flex architecture through redux.
+In this app implementation of flex architecture through react-redux.
-*For local storage use redux persists.
+For local storage use redux persists.
-*For Navigation throught the app use  react-navigation v2.
+For Navigation throught the app use  react-navigation v2.
-*For UI use Native-base Framework.
+For UI use Native-base Framework.
 This app work still under development.